Christianity and ancient Greek philosophy: Ontological argument

 Anselm of Canterbury composed the ontological argument for the existence of God, which he believed to be irrefutable.
 In essence, he argued that because God is, by definition, the being than which no greater can be conceived, and it is more perfect to exist than not to exist, God must exist.
 Conceiving God not to exist would be not conceiving God at all, as it would conceive a being less than perfect, which would not be God.
 Therefore, the argument proceeded, God could not be conceived not to exist.

 The ontological argument is a defining example of the fusion of Hebrew and Greek thought.
 Philosophical realism was the dominant philosophical school of Anselm's day, and stemmed from Platonism.
 It held, in contrast to Nominalism, that things such as "green" and "big" were known as universals, which had a real existence in an abstract realm, as described by Plato.
 Accordingly, if a concept could be formed in the human mind, then it had a real existence in the abstract realm of the universals, apart from his imagination.
 In essence, if God could be imagined, God existed.

-The ontological argument reflected the classical concept of "perfections".
-Size, intelligence, beauty, power, benevolence, and so forth: all the qualities are called perfections.
-What is more intelligent is more perfect as regards intelligence, what is more beautiful is more perfect as regards beauty, and so forth.
-Because existence was more perfect than non-existence and God was, by definition, perfect, God existed by definition.
+The ontological argument reflected the classical concept of "perfections."
+Size, intelligence, beauty, power, benevolence, and so forth—all these qualities are called perfections.
+What is more intelligent is more perfect in terms of intelligence; what is more beautiful is more perfect in terms of beauty, and so forth.
+Since existence was more perfect than non-existence, and God was, by definition, perfect, God existed by definition.

 The Platonic concepts of realism, perfection and a god that defined as infinite thus became incorporated into Christian medieval philosophy.